pkimber/old-docs-migrated-to-gitlab/source/salt-provision.rst

   stop salt-minion
   start salt-minion

-Log into your Salt Master, accept the key for the new minion and make sure the minion is receiving requests:
+Log into your Salt Master as yourself (make sure you exit the ``root`` session from the previous step).
+Accept the key for the new minion and make sure the minion is receiving requests:

 ::